 Session one focuses on equipping individuals with tools and strategies to advise students onto and along the college and career pathway.
 Subsequent sessions explore: the importance of mentoring, the Essential Skills that CFES deems critical for students to succeed in college and beyond, college readiness, paying for college, career readiness and topics of today, including the role of virtual support.

-At the conclusion of the workshop, you will be awarded a College and Career Readiness Advisor Certificate, certified by the University of Vermont or Lehigh University.
+At the conclusion of the workshop, you will be awarded a College and Career Readiness Advisor Certificate, certified by the University of Vermont.
 If this was your first CCR session, then you will be recognized as a Level I advisor.
 If you have previously attended a CCR Training, you are eligible to be recognized as a Level II advisor.
 Following the workshop, expect to receive ongoing support through webinars and digital resources.
 This is a fantastic opportunity for those seeking professional development opportunities, including Continuing Teacher and Leader Effectiveness (CTLE) credit.